The Future for Law Firms is Client-Centered

 The myriad of tiny interactions that happen before, during, and after a consumer buys a product might seem inconsequential individually, but collectively they can make or break a business.
 This is true whether your organization sells a tangible product or provides a service.

 When I say that the future for law firms is client-centered, I say this because it’s the only way that firms will survive.
 Through the market of natural selection, firms that evolve in a way that meets client needs are the ones that will earn better reviews, more referrals, and more returning clients.
 This doesn’t need to come at the expense of the firm itself—far from it.
 Client-centered firms know that providing good client experiences and running an efficient, profitable law firm aren’t opposing ideas.
 With the right approach, they drive each other.
+This is all a part of how Clio is designing a legal operating system that serves everyone.

 These are the trends that we’re seeing in the legal industry, and across all professional services, and I want to ensure lawyers have the tools and knowledge they need to succeed in their evolution.
 That’s why I’ve written The Client-Centered Law Firm, which is both a rallying call for a tectonic shift in the legal industry and a handbook for becoming a client-centered law firm.
 Divided into three parts, covering the what, why, and how of running a client-centered practice, it features numerous examples from forward-thinking legal professionals who are already putting client-centered practices into action.